Never Miss a Beat!

 Have you ever felt like your heart was fluttering, skipping a beat, or pounding just a little too hard?
 Does it sometimes happen after one too many cups of coffee or if you’re feeling stressed over work or school?
 This uncomfortable and often unnerving sensation is called a heart palpitation and can be felt in your chest, throat, or neck.

-Although the feeling can be alarming, they are usually nothing serious to worry about and will resolve on their own.
+Heart palpitations are usually nothing serious to worry about and will resolve on their own.
 Some causes of heart palpitations include:

 - Anxiety, stress, panic attack, or fear